Those taking the California Bar Examination or First-Year Law Student's Examination must follow strict rules while the exam

 file a petition for testing accommodations using the Committee’s forms

-includes back support, pillows and foot rests during the MBE sessions.)
+includes back support, cushions, pillows and foot rests during the MBE sessions.)

 Permission to use specific items will not be granted as a matter of